Stephanie Zari's Path to Writing and Directing Zebra Girl

 Written by Justine Owens and Avery Faeth

-Stephanie Zari's Path to Writing and Directing Zebra Girl feature image
+Stephanie Zari's Path to Writing and Directing Zebra Girl hero image

 Stephanie’s journey began in the vibrant acting scene of Toronto, where she garnered a deep understanding of screenplays, character analysis, and storytelling structures.
 However, the desire to write and tell her own stories compelled her to write her first short-form scripts.
 From there, she began exploring feature films as not only a writer but also a director.